gvalkov/jenkins-webapi/docs/index.rst

 The constructor also accepts the ``verify`` and ``cert`` arguments which are useful when accessing Jenkins over https.
-Please refer to the documentation_ of the the requests_ library for more information:
+Please refer to the documentation_ of the the requests_ library for more information.

 **Working with jobs:**